 The below graph shows the average detached house price in the Calderdale local authority area over time, sourced from the HPI.
 The three 31 SOUTHEDGE CLOSE sales between September 2005 and January 2021 have been plotted on the graph.
 A line has been extrapolated to show what the value of the property might have been over time, following each sale, had it maintained the same margin above or below the HPI (as a percentage).
 For example, the July 2018 sale was for 56% above the HPI.
 So the extrapolation line tracks at 56% above the HPI over time, until the January 2021 sale, where it rises to 65% above the HPI.
 The line then continues to track at 65% above the HPI.

 31 SOUTHEDGE CLOSE is 204m², which includes two extensions, according to the EPC inspection conducted in May 2020.
-This puts it in the largest 20% of detached houses in Brighouse, based on EPC data.
-The below chart shows the distribution of detached houses by size in Brighouse, and where 31 SOUTHEDGE CLOSE lies on this distribution: 90% of detached houses are smaller than 31 SOUTHEDGE CLOSE, and 10% of houses are larger.
+This puts it in the largest 20% of detached houses houses in Brighouse, based on EPC data.
+The below chart shows the distribution of detached houses houses by size in Brighouse, and where 31 SOUTHEDGE CLOSE lies on this distribution: 90% of detached houses houses are smaller than 31 SOUTHEDGE CLOSE, and 10% of houses are larger.
 Note that EPC data is not available for all properties in Brighouse.

 31 SOUTHEDGE CLOSE sits on a plot of roughly 0.109 of an acre, or 442m².
 The below map shows the location of 31 SOUTHEDGE CLOSE, an approximate outline of the building(s), and the indicative extent of the property.
 The plot extent is a Land Registry INSPIRE Index Polygon, and it is important to note that a title may include more than one polygon, whereas only one polygon is shown on the map (the polygon which intersects with the position of 31 SOUTHEDGE CLOSE).
 The full extent of the land contained in any registered title can only be identified from the individual title plan.
 The maps on this page should not be relied upon to establish the extent of a title.